 The site is located within a Scenic Area.
-For the purpose of assessment, in substantially unsighted and therefore have virtually no visual impact on the
+For the purpose of assessment, in the Supporting Statement that formed part of the planning application, the area shown in Planning Application Drawing No 1195-09 was considered to be appropriate.
+The conclusion was that the proposals would be substantially unsighted and therefore have virtually no visual impact on the Scenic Area.